 then, within 14 days after the completion of the consultations, the licensee must, by notifying the members of the workforce who are affected by the variation, vary the designated work groups in accordance with the outcome of the consultations.

+[Clause 19 inserted by No. 13 of 2005 s.
+32.]

 20. Variation of designated work groups at initiative of licensee

 (1) If the licensee for a pipeline operation believes the designated work groups should be varied, the licensee may, at any time, enter into consultations about the variations with —